sarahdriscoll/sarahdriscoll.github.io/_pages/about.md

 ## Education

-Sarah is currently completing here undergraduate degrees at Vanderbilt University.
+Sarah is currently completing her undergraduate degrees at Vanderbilt University.
 She is pursuing both a technical and nontechnical degree which makes her education well-rounded.
 Sarah is hoping to pursue a Ph.D. in the future.

 * Vanderbilt University
   * BE Chemical Engineering